Monday, February 10, 2025

 Photo: Zack Fields

-After party skiing the pocket glacier we turned left and skinned towards seemingly impossible west face of Tincan Peak.
+After party skiing the pocket glacier we turned left and skinned towards the seemingly impossible west face of Tincan Peak.

 The choke on the west face wasn't in and we weren't prepared (or interested in) climbing the rime on the peak's backside.
 But, we did get a good view of this guy: